PsyTeachR/reprores-v2/inst/book/01-intro.md

 One of the great things about R is that it is **user extensible**: anyone can create a new add-on software package that extends its functionality.
 There are currently thousands of add-on packages that R users have created to solve many different kinds of problems, or just simply to have fun.
 There are packages for data visualisation, machine learning, neuroimaging, eyetracking, web scraping, and playing games such as Sudoku.

-Add-on packages are not distributed with base R, but have to be downloaded and installed from an archive, in the same way that you would, for instance, download and install a fitness app on your smartphone.
+Add-on packages are not distributed with <a class='glossary' target='_blank' title='The set of R functions that come with a basic installation of R, before you add external packages' href='https://psyteachr.github.io/glossary/b#base-r'>base R</a>, but have to be downloaded and installed from an archive, in the same way that you would, for instance, download and install PokemonGo on your smartphone.

-The main repository where packages reside is called CRAN, the Comprehensive R Archive Network.
+The main repository where packages reside is called <a class='glossary' target='_blank' title='The Comprehensive R Archive Network: a network of ftp and web servers around the world that store identical, up-to-date, versions of code and documentation for R.' href='https://psyteachr.github.io/glossary/c#cran'>CRAN</a>, the Comprehensive R Archive Network.
 A package has to pass strict tests devised by the R core team to be allowed to be part of the CRAN archive.
 You can install from the CRAN archive through R using the <code><span class='fu'><a href='https://rdrr.io/r/utils/install.packages.html'>install.packages</a></span><span class='op'>(</span><span class='op'>)</span></code> function.

 There is an important distinction between **installing** a package and **loading** a package.